ChameleonCloud/docs/source/technical/baremetal.rst

       Adding a Scheduler Hint

 #.
-When you are finished configure your instance, click the *Launch Instance* button.
-You will be returned to the *Instances* page, with your new instance appearing in the list with the *Build* status.
+Finish configuring and start launching the instance by clicking on the *Launch Instance* button.
+The instance will show up in the instance list, at first in *Build* status.
 It takes a few minutes to deploy the instance on bare metal hardware and reboot the machine.

    .. figure:: baremetal/instancesbuild.png
       :alt: An Instance with the Build status